griffithlab/rnabio.org/_posts/0009-06-01-Team_Assignment_Alignment.md

 - Obtain an alignment summary
 - Convert your alignments into compressed BAM format

-*A useful option to add to the end of your commands is `2>`, which redirects the stdout from any command into a specific file.
-This can be used to redirect your stdout into a summary file, and can be used as follows: `My_alignment_script 2> alignment_metrics.txt`.
+*A useful option to add to the end of your commands is `2>`, which redirects the stderr from any command into a specific file.
+This can be used to redirect your stderr into a summary file, and can be used as follows: `My_alignment_script 2> alignment_metrics.txt`.
 The advantage of this is being able to view the alignment metrics later on.*

 **\<L1\>** Q4.
 What were the percentages of reads that aligned to the reference for each sample?